 By © Karla Hartl

-In her short life, Kaprálová composed over fifty works in a variety of genres.
-Particularly well represented in Kaprálová's oeuvre are her songs that have been considered one of the late climaxes of Czech art song.
-Together with the composer’s sophisticated works for the keyboard, they have remained the most vital part of the Kaprálová repertoire.
-Kaprálová's orchestral works are lesser known and, with a few notable exceptions, have yet to be discovered.
-The orchestral catalog is strong and includes two orchestral songs, two piano concertos, a sinfonietta, a symphonic ballad-cantata, a concertino, a ballet-suite for large orchestra, and a couple of minor classics for chamber orchestra.
-Relatively least represented in Kaprálová's compositional output is chamber music, but the compositions she did produce in this genre are often remarkable, be it her early string quartet or her last opus - the ritornel for cello and piano.
+In her short life, Kapralova composed over fifty works in a variety of genres.
+Particularly well represented in Kapralova's oeuvre are her songs.
+Together with the composer’s sophisticated works for the keyboard, they have remained the most vital part of the Kapralova repertoire.
+Kapralova's orchestral works are lesser known and, with a few notable exceptions, have yet to be discovered by performers.
+The orchestral catalog is strong and includes two orchestral songs, two piano concertos, a sinfonietta, an orchestral cantata, a concertino, a ballet-suite for large orchestra, and a couple of minor classics for chamber orchestra.
+Relatively least represented in Kapralova's compositional output is chamber music, but the compositions she did produce in this genre are often remarkable, be it her early string quartet or her last opus - the ritornel for cello and piano.

-Besides making Kaprálová's music available on record and in print, the Society has encouraged and often financially assisted world premieres and other important performances of the composer’s music.
+Besides making Kapralova’s music available on record and in print, the Society has initiated and financially assisted some of the world premieres and other important performances of the composer’s music.
 Finally, the Society has been playing a key role in promoting and advancing knowledge about the composer by assisting scholarly research, publishing an online periodical, Kapralova Society Journal, and maintaining a website, kapralova.org.

 Czechoslovakia became an independent democratic republic on October 28, 1918.